nicholashanson/shark/README.md

 Each stage has a specific role and is loosely couply, promoting testability and flexibility.

 ### Packet Capture and Buffer
-The packet_listener and ring_buffer work together to prevent packet when network traffic is high or processing time is long.
+The packet_listener and ring_buffer work together to prevent packet-loss when network traffic is high or processing time is long.

 ### packet_listener
 Purpose: Captures raw packets from a network device using libpcap.